JerryI/MarkovJunior/README.md

 A small MarkovJunior-style rewrite engine in vanilla (almost) Wolfram Language.

-> WL is generally based around pattern macthing idea, therfore MarkovJunior is implemented naturally using native `ReplaceAll`, `Rule` and `Pattern` symbols.
-Most of the code is used for building friendly API and error checks
+> Wolfram Language is generally built around pattern matching; therefore, MarkovJunior can be implemented naturally using native `ReplaceAll`, `Rule`, and `Pattern` symbols.
+Most of the code is used for building a friendly API and performing error checks.

 ![](./imgs/img.png)